Dakoriki/ESPHome-Balboa-Spa/README.md

 # Project defaults

-This project is set up for a spa that has:
+This project is set up for:
+- A Spa that has:

-- 3 Jets, 1 Light, Temperature in Celcius, a Heater, a Circulation pump, 2 Filter timeable cycles, Heat/Rest mode, High/low temperature range and a clock for time
+  - 3 Jets, 1 Light, Temperature in Celcius, 1 Heater, 1 Circulation pump, 2 Filter timeable cycles, Heat/Rest mode, High/low temperature range and a clock for time
+- An ESP8266

 If your spa has more or less or different things you will most likely changed things in the code